pupil-labs/web-aois/README.md

 This project can be used with a [Pupil Labs Neon eye tracker](https://pupil-labs.com/products/neon) to record and visualize data as a user browses a webpage.
 Gaze data is mapped to coordinates for the webpage and for individual AOIs within a page.

 ## Installation
-The `pl-web-aois-app` desktop app ships only from this repository, so clone it rather than installing from a release.
+The `pl-web-aois-app` is a desktop app.

+Clone the repository first.
 Python 3.9 or newer is required.

 ```bash
 git clone https://github.com/pupil-labs/web-aois.git